shantaljambotkar/14-BikeSharing/README.md

 # 14-BikeSharing

-## Purpose of the analysis is well defined.
-(5 pt)
+## Purpose of the analysis

 For this analysis, we have used Pandas to change the "tripduration" column from an integer to a datetime datatype.
 Then, using the converted datatype, all the visualiztions are created:

 1. The length of time that bikes are checked out for all riders and genders
 2. The number of bike trips for all riders and genders for each hour of each day of the week
 3. The number of bike trips for each type of user and gender for each day of the week.

 ## Results: